 Migration-Focused Chicago and Study Abroad Options

 In addition, the School of Social Work has partnered with the National Autonomous University of Mexico (UNAM) to provide Spanish language courses with an emphasis on social work vocabulary.
 The UNAM language courses and can be taken as electives and credit can be transferred directly.
-For more information please see UNAM’s website.
+For more information please visit: UNAM’s website.
 The study abroad program in Mexico and language classes with UNAM complement the Migration Studies Sub-Specialization, but are not required.

 *Information and options are subject to change based on enrollment and availability.

-The School also offers two courses in Mexico City: SOWK 733 and SOWK 509.
+The School also offers two courses in Mexico City.
 Students are required to enroll in both courses if they wish to participate in the Mexico summer course program.
 The courses are offered in May immediately following the May graduation.
 The Mexico City courses are offered concurrently and include several pre-departure sessions and two weeks of intensive study in Mexico.